NifasatBeg/Authservice/README.md

 - **JWT (JSON Web Token)**
 - **Kafka**
 - **Spring Data JPA**
-- ** MySQL**
+- **MySQL**

 ## Kafka Integration
-- When a new user signs up, an event is published to Kafka under the topic `user-signup-topic`.
+- When a new user signs up, an event is published to Kafka under a topic.
 - UserService consumes this event and registers the user in its database.

 ## Security